gmarty/jsSMS/src/compiler/README.md

 Parsing stops when the stack is empty.

-The parser returns an sparse array of opcodes objects including optional operands and jump targets.
+The parser returns a sparse array of opcodes objects including optional operands and jump targets.

 (TODO) In debug mode, each parsed address in the binary is marked as being instruction or data.